 Do these Shifman models feel “true to name” on firmness?

-In our experience, the tight-top models matched their names closely, while the pillowtops felt cushy on contact but still supportive underneath, which can read firmer than expected for some sleepers.
+In our tests, the tight-top models read firmly in line with their names.
+The pillowtops feel cushy on contact but still supportive underneath, which can come across firmer than expected for some sleepers.

 Which model worked best for side sleeping?